alexfernandez/alexfernandez.github.io/2017/origins-language.md

 We will use the symbol ∅ (empty set) to represent a vocalic separator.
 A syllable in a monosyllabic language can be either 𝛫∅𝛫 or 𝛫.
+Such a language might preserve the original one-consonant functions words 𝛫, adding 144 content words combining two consonants: 𝛫∅𝛫.
-A language with 12 consonants would thus yield 144 + 12 = 156 combinations.
+12 consonants would thus yield 144 + 12 = 156 combinations.

 What brought forward this advance?
 Calling syllables an _invention_ may very well misleading: